-- > Goal.
-Maintain the five-year average number of bicyclist fatalities at or below 1 by December 31, 2022. - Justification.
-Bicyclist fatalities have been very low in Rhode Island over the past five years.
-Preliminary 2020 values show two fatalities.
-On average, between 2012 and 2020, fatalities have been consistently between 1 and 2 and it is highly likely this trend will continue through the continuation of bicycle events and programs.
-Through the planned activities presented the State hopes to bring this number to zero deaths.
+- Goal.
+Reduce the five-year average number of bicyclist fatalities at or below 1 by December 31, 2023. - Justification.
+Bicyclist fatalities have been low in Rhode Island over the past five years.
+Preliminary 2021 values show two fatalities.
+On average, between 2012 and 2020, fatalities have been consistently between 1 and 2 and it is likely this trend will continue through the continuation of bicycle events and programs.
+Through the planned activities presented the State hopes to bring this number to zero.
 Focusing on successful past efforts, we will continue to facilitate our elementary school bike safety.
 We will increase the number of schools who receive this curriculum.
-We will host the curriculum as well as the bike safety videos which mirror the curriculum on the DOT website.
+We will host the curriculum as well as the bike safety videos which - Goal.
+Reduce the five-year average number of impaired pedestrians to 2 or below (2018 to 2022 five-year average) by December 31, 2023.

+mirror the curriculum on the DOT website.

-- Goal.
-Lower the five-year average number of impaired pedestrians to 2 or below (2018 to 2022 five-year average) by December 31, 2022. - Justification.
-The average annual number of impaired pedestrian fatalities is 2.8 from 2016-2020, which is a notable increase from previous years.
+Justification.
+The average annual number of impaired pedestrian fatalities is 2.3 from 2017-2021, which is a slight decrease from previous years.
 Continued enforcement and education efforts will help drive the number down, however, Rhode Island recognizes increased pedestrian volumes and the COVID-19 pandemic may negate some successes.